-Most anglers know the excitement of topwater fishing, and for many this has become a method of fishing they will employ at any opportunity.
-If you’re new to fishing or haven’t explored topwater fishing, give it go.
+Most anglers know the excitement of topwater fishing, and for many, this has become a method of fishing they will employ at any opportunity.
+If you’re new to fishing or haven’t explored topwater fishing, give it a go.

-The most common types of topwater bass lure are frogs, walk the dog style minnors and poppers.
-All are great options, particular in low light conditions such as dawn and dusk.
+The most common types of topwater bass lures are frogs, walk the dog style lures, and poppers.
+All are great options, particularly in low-light conditions such as dawn and dusk.
 Weedless frogs fished around lily pads are a deadly option.

-Look for structure such as shoreline banks, docks, or brush piles and work your topwater lure in these types of areas for your best chance at a bite.
+Look for structures such as shoreline banks, docks, or brush piles and work your topwater lure in these types of areas for your best chance at a bite.

 <<<<<<<<<See our guide to the top five topwater bass lures>>>>>>>>>>>